THE JBC Masonry Innovation Competition

 There are 3 entry categories:

-• Students: Undergraduate or graduate students enrolled in an accredited design, architecture, or engineering school.
+• Students: Undergraduate or graduate students enrolled in a design, architecture, or engineering school.

 • Young Architects/Engineers: Any architects or engineers under the age of 40.